bmpickford/npm-workspaces-example/README.md

 # npm 7+ workspaces monorepo example

-A simple monorepo template using es modules and npm workspaces
+A simple monorepo template using es modules and npm workspaces.
+It contains 3 very simple modules, one containing a list of names, one exporting a function to select a random item from those names, and one containing a web component that displays that name.

 ## Structure
 ```bash